kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 rely on the legacy format for processing or when maintaining backward compatibility is critical.

-Legacy mode is available for
+Legacy mode is available for:

 ```
 kadena wallet add